 18 High St, Canterbury CT1 2BD

-Despite being housed in a beautiful grade II listed building, the Beaney has plenty of modern facilities and conveniences that are perfect for working remotely.
+Despite being housed in a beautiful grade II listed building, the Beaney has plenty of conveniences that are perfect for working remotely.
 There are 20 computers available with free internet access and office software, as well as free WI-FI.
 You can scan and print documents too.

 If there is not an ongoing meeting in the meeting room you can work in there, which is recommended as it’s spacious, airy, and there is plenty of natural light.